rey301/odin-landing-page/README.md

 # odin-landing-page
-Copying a landing page from scratch
+Copying a landing page from scratch located in design-images